Women are always told that they are wearing the wrong size bra. It's the constant refrain we hear from bra manufacturers, fitters, and stylists.

 1. No two bras fit or wear alike.
 Think about other pieces of clothing in your wardrobe, like your jeans.
 Different brands and styles don’t “fit” the exact same way.
 Quality of design and materials drastically change how the item looks and fits.
 Some pieces wash and wear longer than others.
 And bras are way more complicated.
 There are options like wires, padding, strap placement, number of hooks, etc. If you fit into more than one size, they can still both be "right."

 2. No two breasts are the same, even on the same woman.
 Breasts can rest just about anywhere on our chest, from low to high up or be widely or more narrowly spaced.
-Breast density and percentage of fat can change their weight or fullness.
+Breast density and fat can change their weight or fullness.
 One of our breasts is always slightly different than the other.
 Two women who measure into the same bra size may not be able to wear the same bra brand and style (see #1 above).Lula Lu Petites Demi Bra Image via Lula Lu Petites Lingerie

 3. Fit is subjective.
 I can be sized into a technically well-fitting bra, but if I don’t like it, who cares?
 Bra fitting is more “art" than science because it's about more than calculating the band number and cup letter.
 In the end the customer has to be happy with how the bra looks and feels.